 Put your foil pack on a baking sheet and place in the oven.
 This is still an easy side dish but just made in your oven.

-Close up image of carrots in a foil pack with a serving on a fork.
+Sliced carrots in foil with a serving on a fork

 You do not have to peel the carrots.
 I always clean and peel the carrots before cooking.
 I think they look pretty if you do.